EVE-University/aa-package-monitor/README.md

 # App Monitor

-This app helps keep track of outstanding updates for all installed packages.

 **This app is currently in alpha state and not yet released - use at your own risk**

+An app for keeping track of installed packages and outstanding updates with Alliance Auth.

 ## Features